nhsbsa-data-analytics/.github/README.md

     - This file appears both in `.github/workflows` and `repo_files/.github/workflows`, as this repo itself uses it; the `repo_files` folder is designed so that it's content can be copied straight into another repo.
 - `.gitleaksignore` contains fingerprints of false positives found by `gitleaks`, which are ignored
 - A `pre-commit` hook to run `gitleaks` locally whenever a commit is attempted, [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
-    - This file appears both in this repos root and in `repo_files`, as this repo itself uses it; the `repo_files` folder is designed so that it's content can be copied straight into another repo.
+    - This file appears both in this repo's root and in `repo_files`, as this repo itself uses it; the `repo_files` folder is designed so that it's content can be copied straight into another repo.
 - A guide, [Setting up a `pre-commit hook` to run `gitleaks`](docs/pre-commit-gitleaks.md).
 - A `gitleaks` folder, containing rules definitions:
     - [`gitleaks-nhsbsa.toml`](gitleaks/gitleaks-nhsbsa.toml) - standard NHSBSA rules file